OttPeterR/addon-babybuddy/babybuddy/DOCS.md

 ### Option: `CSRF_TRUSTED_ORIGINS`

 If you are hosting your baby buddy via another domain (such as babybuddy.mydomain.com) then add this here to be allowed to access it.
 If you are shown an error message while trying to log in, this is the place to set it.
 If you want to use multiple domains, enter them with a comma and no space (eg `http://baby.example.com,https://babybuddy.mydomain.com`)

 ### Option: `Network port`

 Access baby buddy through this port. (ex: hassio.local:8889 when set to 8889) Be sure to check that this port is not already taken.

+### Option: `NAP_START_MIN` and `NAP_START_MAX`

+These are now set inside of Baby Buddy's settings, not within Home Assistant.

 ## Ingress